Souler/angular-helptip/README.md

 $ bower install angular-helptip
 ```

-then add it to your html as follows
+Include the files on your html
 ```html
 <head>
   <!-- ... -->